 Please note: we are not actively hiring for an organizer at the moment.
 That said, we are excited to hear from skilled, experienced rural organizers!
 Please don’t hesitate to drop us a line!
 We will keep your application on file for our next hiring window.
 To apply, please email a letter of interest, resume, three references, and the following application to email@example.com:

 - Why are you interested in working with ROP?
-What do you hope to learn from working with ROP and our members?
+What do you hope to learn from working with ROP and human dignity groups?

 - What experience do you have with community organizing?
-What organizations have you been involved with and what was your role?
+What organizations or groups have you been involved with and what was your role?